 Apply now with Northfield Savings Bank

-NSB is prepared to originate and service the Paycheck Protection Program.
-We will respond to all applications, with priority given to existing NSB relationships.
-To get started, we recommend customers download the application and, if possible, work with their tax advisors to calculate loan amounts and gather required documentation.
+On June 5th, the Paycheck Protection Program Flexibility Act became law, addressing some program restrictions.
+With these changes, an application deadline of August 8, and limited federal funding remaining, we anticipate renewed volume of applications and strongly recommend interested customers apply now.
+To get started, download the application and, if practical, work with a tax advisor to calculate your loan amount and gather required documentation.
 Once you have completed the application and gathered required documentation, click SUBMIT to begin a secure email method of submission.
 If you receive an error message, please click here for email instructions.

 Paycheck Protection Program FAQs

 NSB provides answers to some basic PPP questions below.
 The U.S. Treasury publishes detailed PPP rules and updates HERE.